-NDGPS is a ground-based augmentation system that provides increased accuracy and integrity of GPS information to users on U.S. land and waterways.
-The system consists of the Maritime Differential GPS System operated by the U.S. Coast Guard and an inland component funded by the Department of Transportation.
+NDGPS is a ground-based augmentation system that provides increased accuracy and integrity of GPS information to users on U.S. waterways.
+The system consists of the Maritime Differential GPS System operated by the U.S. Coast Guard.
+The inland component funded by the Department of Transportation was decommissioned in August 2016.
 NDGPS is built to international standards, and similar systems have been implemented by 50 countries around the world.
-Modernization efforts include the High Accuracy NDGPS (HA-NDGPS) system, currently under development, to enhance the performance and provide 10-15 centimeter accuracy with integrity throughout the coverage area.
 For more information about NDGPS, visit the following webpages:

 Wide Area Augmentation System (WAAS)

 WAAS, a satellite-based augmentation system operated by the Federal Aviation Administration (FAA), supports aircraft navigation across North America.
 Although designed primarily for aviation users, WAAS is widely available in receivers used by other positioning, navigation, and timing communities.
 FAA is committed to providing WAAS service at the performance levels specified in the GPS WAAS Performance Standard.
 FAA is improving WAAS to take advantage of the future GPS safety-of-life signal to provide even better performance.
 Other similar space-based augmentation systems include Japan's Multi-functional Transport Satellite (MTSAT)-based Satellite Augmentation System (MSAS) and Quasi-Zenith Satellite System (QZSS), the European Geostationary Navigation Overlay Service (EGNOS), and India's GPS And Geo-Augmented Navigation (GAGAN) system.
 For more information about WAAS, visit the following webpages:

 - WAAS Performance Data (faa.gov) -- live coverage maps, etc.